 Skull & Bones

 Going into E3, I was expecting to see more Skull & Bones and I couldn’t have cared less about it.
 I just didn’t see how the ship combat scaled to justify an entire game, and the multiplayer side didn’t speak to me whatsoever.
-I wouldn’t say that the extended look we saw at E3 completely sold me on the game or even the idea itself, but it definitely moved things in the right direction.
+The extended look we saw at E3 completely didn’t completely sell me on the game or even the idea itself, but it definitely moved things in the right direction.
 I think it was smart to start the demo off with some story context, just to frame why we’re doing what we’re doing.
 There doesn’t seem to be a ton of meat there, but it’s something.

 The gameplay itself is still what worries me about the longevity of Skull & Bones.
 The idea of storming an armada with a few friends decked out with different ship sizes and armaments sounds fun.
 I just don’t know if that sounds fun after more than a few weeks.
 Similarly, the ship to ship combat was always a side activity in Assassin’s Creed for a reason.
 There wasn’t quite enough there for it to stand on its own.
 But the demo we saw at E3 at least showcased a bit more variety and strategy than I would have anticipated.
 This game, I think, will live or die based on how well Ubisoft supports it after launch.
 At least they’ve had a strong track record of that in recent years.